ispyb/ISPyB/README.md

 update SchemaStatus set schemaStatus = 'DONE' where scriptName = '2017_06_06_blabla.sql';
 ```

-This allows to keep the `SchemaStus` table uptodate and to know
+This allows to keep the `SchemaStatus` table up to date and to know
 which scripts have been run.
 You can look for examples in
 `ispyb-ejb/db/scripts/passed/2017`.